Copy and paste the below script into your own website or blog to embed this book.

 Who are these women?
 Where did they come from?
 How did they get here?
 They are executive assistants and apparel merchants and operations managers and food writers and nannies and dancers and dentists and dental hygienists and insurance agents and sales directors and sales consultants and publicists and models and aestheticians, although many of them, as they stress to the Bachelor to convey that they’re on the show for the right reasons, have quit their jobs so they can be here.
 They are Madison and Raichel and Lacey and Britt and Britnee and Keltie and Marissa and Shawntel.
 They’re Ashley H. and Ashley S. They’re from America’s biggest coastal metropolises and the beautiful beige suburbs of its most authentic heartland, but mostly they’re from California and Florida.
 They’re the type of people like, “This is me.
 This is who I am.”
 Their faces glow.
 They’re all about family.
 They love a good love story.

-Andrew Palmer’s writing has appeared in The Times Literary Supplement and McSweeney’s and on Slate, The Paris Review online, and The New Yorker online.
+Andrew Palmer is a writer who work has appeared in The Times Literary Supplement and McSweeney’s and online at Slate, The Paris Review, and The New Yorker.
 He has been a fiction fellow at the Fine Arts Work Center in Provincetown, Massachusetts, and a resident at Ucross, the Anderson Center, and Yaddo.
 He grew up in Iowa and lives in Seattle with his partner and their dog.
 The Bachelor is his first novel.